AMCHA Initiative: UC Berkeley course on Palestine (2016)

-UC Linking anti-Zionism to anti-Semitism (2015–2016)
+UC linking anti-Zionism to antisemitism (2015–2016)

-AMCHA led a year-long lobbying campaign, uniting over 50 pro-Israeli organizations, to get UC to label anti-Zionism as a form of anti-Semitism.
+AMCHA led a year-long lobbying campaign, uniting over 50 pro-Israeli organizations, to get UC to label anti-Zionism as a form of antisemitism.
 On March 22, 2016, the Regents of UC passed a Statement of Principles Against Intolerance which included the statement, "Anti-Semitism, anti-Semitic forms of anti-Zionism and other forms of discrimination have no place at the University of California."
-In the Regents report “Principles Against Intolerance,”“Expressions of anti-Semitism are more coded and difficult to identify....In particular, opposition to Zionism is often expressed in ways that are not simply statements of disagreement over politics and policy, but also assertions of prejudice and intolerance toward Jewish people and culture.”Rossman-Benjamin celebrated the statement, calling it huge," while critics condemned it.
+In the Regents report “Principles Against Intolerance,"“Expressions of anti-Semitism are more coded and difficult to identify....In particular, opposition to Zionism is often expressed in ways that are not simply statements of disagreement over politics and policy, but also assertions of prejudice and intolerance toward Jewish people and culture.”Rossman-Benjamin celebrated the statement, calling it huge," while critics condemned it.
 Dima Khalidi, the director of Palestine Legal, said that pro-Israeli groups had "succeeded in convincing the regents that Palestine advocacy is inherently anti-Semitic, and should be condemned."